joomla/Manual/docs/general-concepts/input.md

 ...
 <?php echo '<pre>' . htmlspecialchars($post, ENT_QUOTES) . '</pre>'; ?>
 ```
 By following this pattern you can try out different methods and filters in PostController, then store the result in the session.
-Then after the redirect you can pick thie data out of the session in the view file, and display it in the tmpl default.php file.
+Then after the redirect you can pick the data out of the session in the View file, and display it in the tmpl default.php file.